jlongster/es6-macros/README.md

 Currently implemented:

-* destructuring (all except elision, rest, and function args)
+* destructuring (including elision, rest, and function args)
+* classes

 TODO:

-* finish destructuring
-* classes
 * rest and default arguments
 * spread operator for applying arguments
 * possibly limited `for of` support